Credit bureau reporting

 - Is ordered to pay support by either a court or child support magistrate

-One month before it reports the arrears to credit bureaus, the child support office sends the parent a Notice of Intent to Report Arrears.
+At least 30 days before it reports the arrears to credit bureaus, the child support office sends the parent a Notice of Intent to Report Arrears.
 The child support office will continue to report information to credit bureaus until the arrears are paid in full.

 Disputing arrears reported to the credit bureaus

-The parent has 21 days from the date of the notice to contest the credit bureau reporting.
+The parent has 21 days from the date of the notice to contest the start of credit bureau reporting.
 To contest the reporting, the parent must request an administrative review from the child support office listed on the notice.
 The parent's request must be made in writing and include the reason for the review.

-If the parent does not contest credit bureau reporting within 21 days, the child support office will report the arrears to the three major credit bureau agencies:
+If the parent does not contest credit bureau reporting within 21 days, the child support office will report the arrears to three major credit bureau agencies:

 Parents can dispute the accuracy of information on their credit report online or in writing directly to: